 817 Saint Louis Street was built in 1779 and changed hands several times before being purchased by Barthelemy Bautista Bacas in 1822, and remaining in his family for just over 50 years.
 Mr. Bacas was a Cabinetmaker by trade and made some of the original woodwork for the house.
 He and Adelaide Beaulieu (once a slave woman and later a free woman of color) raised their 10 children here-although, some perished very young.
-Often guests to 817 feel a presence of both a male figure and a female figure, perhaps this is still home to Barthelemy and his love Adelaide, even after death...
+Often guests to 817 feel a presence of both a male and a female figure and hear the playful sounds of children, perhaps 817 Saint Louis is still home to Barthelemy and his love Adelaide, even after death...

 Many Iconic Creole Townhouses were built after the Great New Orleans Fire of 1788.
 With their thick walls, courtyards and cast-iron balconies they were constructed to replace more vulnerable wooden buildings.
 Common characteristics include roof dormers, 2-3 floors, 2 rooms deep inside, and side gables.
 This style of home was influenced by both French and Spanish architecture.
 Exteriors are made of either stucco or brick.